vutuv/vutuv/README.md

 $ mix phoenix.server
 ```

-# First steps in the application
+## First steps in the application

 You need to register as a new user on http://localhost:4000

 After creating a couple of example users you can login to them and
-connect to other others by browsing to their page
-e.g. http://localhost:4000/users/1 and click on the "Follow" button.
+connect to other others by browsing to their page and click on the "Follow" button.

 To view the admin control panel, you'll need to flag your account as an admin.
 This can be done with the following sql query:
 `update users set administrator = true where id = <user_id>;`
 replacing `<user_id>` with your user id.

 You can then view the admin control panel at http://localhost:4000/admin

-# Do you want to participate?

-Great!
-This is an open-source project.
-Please feel free to create a pull request for stuff you want to change.
-And please do add an issue for any problem or feature request.